ngs-doo/TemplaterExamples/Intermediate/SharedCollection/Readme.md

 ImageInputStream will be inserted into the document using original file format and DPI info.
 Since v3.2.0 `ImageInfo` allows for easier image manpilation by exposing DPI values directly.
 ImageInputStream is internally converted into ImageInfo.

+### Digital signature

+Templater supports document signing with a certificate.
+This can be used to provide authenticity of the document, since any change to the document after the signing will invalidate the signature.
+Note: Certificates which are not trusted will be shown as Recoverable certificates.
+Certificate used in this example is self signed and thus not trusted.